 Here’s what a subject line looks like in your mobile device’s email inbox:

-For reference, here’s what a preheader looks like in your email inbox:
+Here’s what a pre-header looks like in your email inbox:

 3. Be concise.

-Think about it this way: How many times throughout the day do you find yourself opening an email thinking, I can’t wait to sit down and take the next 5-10 minutes to really dive into this email in-depth!
+How many times throughout the day do you find yourself opening an email thinking, I can’t wait to sit down and take the next 5-10 minutes to really dive into this email from Business X!

-If you're anything like me, the answer is never.
+If you're anything like me, your answer is likely rarely or never.